25 Travel Trailer Must-Haves to Get on the Road Now

 • Prevents clogging

-You can also do your own ‘shake experiment’ to test your favorite toilet paper brands.
+PRO TIP: You can also do a ‘shake experiment’ to test your favorite toilet paper brands.
 Check out this video on how to test your toilet paper.

 RV Fresh Water Accessories